 Ashleigh Barty held the top rank for women's singles for a total of 114 weeks.
 She remains one of Australia's best tennis players of all time; she retired from the sport while holding the #1 spot.
-However, much as we'd delight in revisiting her tennis exploits, this article focuses on current Australian female tennis players.
+Now, it's time to focus on Australian female tennis players currently on the circuit.
+With data from the Women's Tennis Association (WTA) and Tennis Australia, here are the current rankings for the top Aussie female tennis players.

 |---|---|---|